 - Strong project management skills with the ability to self-start and manage multiple simultaneous projects requiring attention to detail and deadlines and responsiveness to changing priorities.

 - Strong written and oral communications skills, interpersonal awareness, and excellent listening and critical thinking skills.

 - Experience with or knowledge of E&CJ BIPOC-led power-building organizations and movements in the U.S. South a plus.

 - High proficiency in Microsoft Office and Google Suite applications and third-party email clients; familiarity with Grants Management Systems (particularly GivingData) a plus.

 This is a full-time position based at The Libra Foundation’s office in The Presidio in San Francisco, California.
 The Libra Foundation provides a comprehensive benefits package, including medical, dental, and vision coverage (with 100% of the premium covered by the employer), a 401k retirement plan, paid time off, a transit subsidy, and an annual professional development budget.

 The Libra Foundation is partnering with Walker and Associates Consulting – a Black woman owned and -led strategic management consulting and search firm – for recruitment.
-To apply, email a single PDF file containing a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to email@example.com on or before 5:00 p.m. on October 22, 2021.
-Use the subject line: Communications and Engagement Manager.
+To apply, email a single PDF file containing a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to email@example.com on or before 5:00 p.m. on August 5, 2022.
+Use the subject line: Senior Program Officer.
 Resume review begins immediately.